Roibeard-Ruadhan/alcohol-free-ecommerse/TESTING.md

 #### Contact

 * All form fields show a message if nothing is inputted into them or its content is not valid and stops the user submitting the form until it is valid. &check;
-* When the form is submitted, the user receives a confirmation email advising them that 'Proper Clobber' have received the query and will be touch shortly. &check;
+* A toast also appears on successful submission telling the user, 'Alcohol-Free Shop' will be in touch shortly. &check;
-* A toast also appears on successful submission telling the user, 'Proper Clobber' will be in touch shortly.
+* You do not have to be a user to send a message to Alcohol-Free Shop via the contacts page

 #### Toasts

 * The toasts appear correctly any time a relevant action has been taken. &check;
-* The JavaScript used for the toast messages work as intended.
-The toast appears for 6 seconds and fades out for 2 seconds. &check;
+* The JavaScript used for the toast messages work as intended. &check;
-* All information and links work as expected on the Basket toast. &check;
+* All information and links work as expected on the shopping bag toast. &check;

 #### CRUD Functionality